 Note: Gemma Cooper and Robin Stevens were interviewed by SCBWI Netherlands Regional Advisor Melanie Rook Welfing for the upcoming SCBWI Europolitan conference.
 This is the second in a series of six articles.

-Gemma Cooper started her publishing career in New York, then spent several years working in London,
+Gemma Cooper started her publishing career in New York,

 By Traci Sorell